-Pre-Game Briefs are delivered before every event regardless of the experience level of participants; they last approximately 1 hour and involve the Ref team giving a high level overview of the system and mechanics, relevant information about the setting, and a pre-amble to the game itself.
+Pre-Game Briefs are delivered before every event regardless of the experience level of participants.
+They last approximately 1 hour and involve the Ref team giving a high level overview of the system and mechanics, relevant information about the setting, and a pre-amble to the game itself.
 It is a good opportunity for players to ask questions.
-During the Brief, you’ll also be given a System crib sheet which you can keep on you throughout the game as a handy reminder.
+During the Brief, you’ll also be given a System crib sheet which you can keep on you throughout the game as a reminder.

 We will ensure – insofar as our plot and our dramatics are concerned – players will have a decent chunk of time in which to sleep per night which Refs will not directly interrupt.
 We cannot be held responsible for what other players do as a reaction to things that happen.
 As events are time bound, the great gears of plot will continue to grind on regardless of whether you’re peacefully asleep, or awake and highly caffeinated in a corner, clutching a shotgun.

 However: there is a big difference between drinking socially and relaxing into things, and drinking for the sake of drinking.
 Please do not abuse the trust that we, as Refs, extend to players.
-Please be aware that if we see that you have clearly had too much or if we are approached by another player with concerns for how much you are drinking, we reserve the right to ask you to sit out until you have sobered up.
+If we believe that you have had too much or if we are approached by another player with concerns, we reserve the right to ask you to sit out until you have sobered up.
 Drinking is fine if done maturely and in moderation.
 Do it in character, not out of character.
 These are role play events, not piss-ups.

 As an obvious extension to this, if you are playing a character who has Alcohol (or, indeed, any other drug) as a Coping Mechanism or Flaw, you should find a way to phys rep this without damaging yourself.